Privacy, security and safety tips

 - Don’t continue talking to people who have never introduced you to friends, professional associates, family members or able to offer some sort of reference from reputed people.

 If you notice ANY suspicious behaviour, be sure to click the report abuse button and give us as much details as possible and a member of our team shall contact you within 24 hours.
-Remember, you can always report abuse it to the authorities.
+Remember, you can always report abuse to the local law enforcement authorities.